kranzky/mmm/diary/index.md

 Anyway, new year and things are going well.
 Eliza is off on a month-long holiday around the world before she starts Uni.
 We'll miss her, but I'm sure it will be a memorable experience for her.

-I've also started a podcast with Talbs, called[The Movies of 1999](https://1999.kranzky.com).
+I've also started a podcast with Talbs, called [The Movies of 1999](https://1999.kranzky.com).
 It's a side-project of my goal in 2024 of hosting a movie night every Sunday to watch a movie from 1999.
 It's off to a good start, and I hope we can keep the motivation and release all 52 episodes.
 Only time will tell!

 I will leave the final word to [MegaHAL](https://megahal.kranzky.com)...